kyang5/coursedescriptions/source/courses/comp391.rst

 registered on time for the term (fall semester, spring semester, or summer) in which the internship will end.
 Many people have been denied registration for 391 because they tried to register late, concentrating on the job, not the registration.
-Also you must get the approval of the Undergraduate Internship Coordinator first.
+Also, you must get the approval of the Undergraduate Internship Coordinator first.
 Plan ahead.

-Note 2: In order to get a grade recorded, the final reports of the student and the employer must be received by the Undergraduate Internship Coordinator before the last week of the finals week.
+Note 2: To get a grade recorded, the final reports of the student and the employer must be received by the Undergraduate Internship Coordinator before the last week of the finals week.
 Make sure the end date on the internship is early enough to fit with that.
 You may continue with more hours in your job after the for-credit internship part.

 Note 3: You do not need to be classified as an "intern" in your job.
 It can be a regular job.
-The internship only comes from the relationship to your academic credit and the supporting documents indicated in the MOU.
+The internship only comes from the relationship to your academic credentials and the supporting documents indicated in the MOU.
 The overhead for the employer is comparable to a letter of recommendation.